Skip to content

 On-chain perp DEXes like Hyperliquid post funding rates openly in real-time.
 There is no risk of exchange failure.
 The FTX collapse wiped arb positions that were supposed to be hedged.
 Smart contract risk replaces that exchange risk, but many traders accept this trade-off after 2022.

-Hyperliquid's 0% maker fee means you can enter and exit without worrying about rebates. dYdX charges 0.02% maker, which at high frequency eats into the yield.
+Hyperliquid's 0.015% maker fee keeps position management cheap. dYdX charges 0.01% maker, which at high frequency still eats into the yield.

 Capital Needs and Real Returns